raafamdr/Codewars/README.md

 # Description
-This repository contains Codewars Kata solutions
+This repository contains Codewars Kata solutions using C, Kotlin and Python